-- (b) Companies Already Registered: A limited company registered under the act or under any previous company law, with objects of charitable nature, desirous of obtaining license under section 8 of the Act, should apply to the Central Government through Registrar of Companies concerned, in Form RD-1 along with Form INC-12 along with: - i) Memorandum and articles of association - ii) Declaration in Form INC-14 signed by: - a) an advocate, or - b) a Chartered Accountant whole time practicing in India, or - c) a Cost Accountant whole time practicing in India, or - d) a Company Secretary whole time practicing in India, certifying that the memorandum and articles have been drawn up in conformity with the provisions of section 8 and all requirements of the Act and rules relating to registration of company have been complied with. - iii) Financial Statements (i.e. Profit & Loss account, balance sheet and cash flow statement), report of Board of Directors and audit report of the company for each of last two financial years.
-(If the company is in existence for less than two years, documents relating to one year only may be submitted.)

-- iv) A statement of assets and liabilities of the company, with their values, as on the date of application or within 30 days before that date. - v) An estimate of future annual income and expenditure of the company for next three years, specifying the sources of income and objects of expenditure. - vi) Certified copies of Board/ General Meeting resolutions approving registration of company u/s 8. - vii) Declarations signed by each of the applicants in Form INC-15. - viii) List of names and addresses, description and occupation of directors, managers or secretary/key managerial personnel.
+- (b) Companies Already Registered: A limited company registered under the act or under any previous company law, with objects of charitable nature, desirous of obtaining license under section 8 of the Act, should apply to the Central Government through Registrar of Companies concerned, in Form RD-1 along with Form INC-12 along with: - i) Memorandum and articles of association - ii) Declaration in Form INC-14 signed by: - a) an advocate, or - b) a Chartered Accountant whole time practicing in India, or - c) a Cost Accountant whole time practicing in India, or - d) a Company Secretary whole time practicing in India, certifying that the memorandum and articles have been drawn up in conformity with the provisions of section 8 and all requirements of the Act and rules relating to registration of company have been complied with. - iii) Declaration signed by each of the applicants in Form INC-15. - iv) Financial Statements (i.e. Profit & Loss account, balance sheet and cash flow statement), report of Board of Directors and audit report of the company for each of last two financial years.
+(If the company is in existence for less than two years, documents relating to one year only may be submitted.) - v) A statement of assets and liabilities of the company, with their values, as on the date of application or within 30 days before that date. - vi) An estimate of future annual income and expenditure of the company for next three years, specifying the sources of income and objects of expenditure. - vii) Certified copies of Board/General Meeting resolutions approving registration of company u/s 8. - viii) List of names and addresses, description and occupation of directors, managers or secretary/key managerial personnel.